Our Work

 Since our family learned of the OTC diagnosis in 2018, we've worked closely with geneticist, Dr. Nicola Longo, to learn more about this disorder and its protocols for treatment.
 Additionally, we have encouraged members within our close family to be tested.

 After identifying those at risk, we encourage them to test with geneticists.
-If they are in fact carriers, our hope is that they can access the treatment they need for a long, healthy life.
+If they have OTC deficiency, the hope is that they can access the treatment they need for a long, healthy life.

 Looking Ahead